CliniBench: A Clinical Outcome Prediction Benchmark for Generative and Encoder-Based Language Models: CliniBench

 \section{CliniBench}

 In order to compare encoder-based classifiers and generative LLMs we build the CliniBench benchmark depicted in \cref{fig:framework}.
-The benchmark consists of the task to predict a patients outcome in the form of discharge codes for a medical text.
+The benchmark consists of the task of predicting a patient's outcome in the form of discharge codes for a clinical note at admission.